MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 > Sets configuration for a virtual server.
 There is no clear separation between IP-based (based on the IP address) and name-based (based on the “Host” request header field) virtual servers.
 Instead, the listen directives describe all addresses and ports that should accept connections for the server, and the server_name directive lists all server names.

-As mentioned earlier, if you let both virtual servers listen on port 8080, you'll get this error:
+If you look at this quote with this error we mentioned earlier in mind, when you let both virtual servers listen on the same address and on the same port:

 > nginx: [warn] conflicting server name "" on 127.0.0.1:8080, ignored